 Head-of-Household Middle Initial

-The Head-of-Household Middle Initial is the middle initial of the head-of-household for the family receiving CDD-subsidized child care assistance.
+The Head-of-Household Middle Initial is the middle initial of the head-of-household for the family receiving Early Education and Support Division (EESD)-subsidized child care assistance.

 The Head-of-Household is the person legally and/or financially responsible for the child(ren).